wildmountainfarms/solarthing-android/README.md

 ### Contributing
 Contributions are welcome.
 Right now this app is set up for my specific use case:
-It has a persistent notification for solar data and for outhouse data.
-Most likely, people will not be using this for outhouse data like I do.
+It has a persistent notification for solar data.

 If you want to set this up for a use case specific to you, you're welcome to fork this and make as many changes as you want.